josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/🔥_Data_Risks/📿_Vulnerable_Data_Populations/README.md

 # 📿 Vulnerable Data Populations
-**First created:** 2025-09-26 | **Last updated:** 2025-09-26
+**First created:** 2025-09-26 | **Last updated:** 2025-10-05
-*Subfolder for documenting how ID and data systems disproportionately harm vulnerable groups, magnifying existing inequalities.*
+*Those most visible to power are those least able to refuse it*

 ---

-## Purpose
+## ✨ Purpose

-Identity cards and digital ID schemes create harms for everyone, but **specific groups carry the heaviest risks**.
-This folder tracks those vulnerabilities:
-- Children and young people.
-- Disabled people.
-- Refugees and asylum seekers.
-- Trauma survivors.
-- People in precarious housing or health situations.
-- Groups facing systemic racial or sex discrimination.
+**Vulnerable Data Populations** examines how identity and data systems multiply harm for those already subject to structural inequality.
+Digital ID, biometric enrolment, and eligibility checks affect everyone — but the damage is not distributed evenly.

+This folder matters because surveillance infrastructures draw their stability from **those who cannot safely opt out**:
+children, disabled people, refugees, trauma survivors, and others made “transparent” by necessity.
+By tracing those asymmetries, this cluster shows how *protection becomes exposure* and how *care systems become capture systems.*

 ---

-## Contents
+## 🛰️ Contents

-### 🧷 Cluster index

 | File | Focus |
 |------|-------|